FyveFourOh/ActiveOfficerDisplay/README.md

    ```sh
    git clone https://github.com/FyveFourOh/ActiveOfficerDisplay.git
    ```
+   - If you download the release package, make sure to remove the end "v0.9.0-beta" from the folder name
 2. Add `add_ace resource.ActiveOfficerDisplay command.add_ace allow` to your `server.cfg`

-    If you change the resource name, make sure to change it in the above command.
+   - If you change the resource name, make sure to change it in the above command.
 I would suggest not changing the name, but if you do and issues come up, change the name back to `ActiveOfficerDisplay` and see if the issue presists before submiting an issue.